The Tote Hotel: History

 Upon the settlement of Collingwood from the 1830s to the 1850s, a dairy farm occupied the area for many years.
 The first building to occupy the site was a wooden shanty operated by storekeepers Messrs.
 Howitt and Hale during the 1850s.
 Daniel Healey, then an uncertificated insolvent, purchased the land in 1867 for £400 and fraudulently transferred the deed by trust to his wife and child, operating the site as a grain store before building a hotel for £740 in about 1870.
 Daniel Healey was the publican, operating the hotel as 'Healeys', with his wife Bridget Healey.
 It was not profitable to begin with as Daniel Healey faced a second insolvency for debts amounting to £212 7s in April 1871.

 By 1876, the name had become the 'Ivanhoe Hotel', also known as Healey's Ivanhoe Hotel.
-In his youth, the Healey's son, famous bookmaker Mr. Mick Healey, would help run the hotel before obtaining his bookmaker license in 1884.
+In his youth, the Healey's son, famous bookmaker Mick Healey, would help run the hotel before obtaining his bookmaker license in 1884.
 New licensing laws in 1886 saw licensee Bridget Healey before the local courts for having a door open to the bar or unlocked during prohibited hours.
 Daniel Healey died 14 August 1894 at age 58.

-From 1893 to 1905, it has been alleged the venue was used as an illegal betting shop by childhood friend of Mr. Mick Healey, John Wren, though this seems unlikely, considering the Tea Shop likely used as a cover for this gambling was 200m across the road, backing onto Sackville Street.
+From 1893 to 1905, it has been alleged the venue was used as an illegal betting shop by childhood friend of Mick Healey, John Wren, though this seems unlikely, considering the tea shop likely used as a cover for this gambling was 200m across the road, backing onto Sackville Street.
 It is around this time that the rumoured tunnels leading from the Tote's cellar to buildings opposite, are suspected to have been constructed.

 Bridget Healey died 8 February 1906 and the hotel ownership transferred to her daughters, who leased the hotel out in 1912.
 It was not always run appropriately with daughter Margaret Walsh attempting to eject holder Eleanor Hunt in 1915 for not conforming to the licensing act by 'supplying a person under 18 years of age with liquor'.

-Mr. Mick Healey died May 1940 and in June, after being in the possession of the Healey family for more than 70 years, the hotel was purchased by Mr. Stanley Bell, of the Eureka Hotel, Richmond.
+Mick Healey died May 1940 and in June, after being in the possession of the Healey family for more than 70 years, the hotel was purchased by Stanley Bell, of the Eureka Hotel, Richmond.
 At purchase he stated the intent to make extensive alterations to the building.
 The exterior tiles and simplified parapet are typical of interwar pub renovations, and so probably date from this time.
 The upper floor windows and the similar ground floor windows are typically 19th century, so that its 1870 origins are still quite clear.

 In 1950, the venue was famously fictionalised in Frank Hardy's 1950 novel Power Without Glory.

 In 1980, the venue began operating as 'The Tote' and quickly established itself as a centre of contemporary live music.